-For Anishinaabeg who gather, even today, at this sacred meeting place from points east, west, north and south, the Chaudière waterfall’s whirlpool is the bowl of a great peace pipe, and its mists are smoke rising to the Creator.
-World-renown Métis-Blackfoot architect, Douglas Cardinal, describes the importance of the Falls in this video.
+For Anishinaabeg who still gather at this sacred meeting place from points east, west, north and south, the Chaudière waterfall’s whirlpool is the bowl of a great peace pipe, and its mists are smoke rising to the Creator.
+World-renowned Anishinaabe architect, Douglas Cardinal, describes the importance of the Falls in this video.

 When Samuel de Champlain stopped at the sacred site in 1613, he recorded this in his journal: